Katherine Sui Fun Cheung: Aviation training

 Following the Japanese invasion of China in 1937, Cheung decided to return to China and open a flying school.
 She toured Chinese American communities and raised money for the venture, securing $7,000.
 She purchased a Ryan ST-A, but her cousin was killed while testing the plane.
-Cheung's father, worrying for Katherine's safety, made her promise to give up flying.
-While she continued for a few years, the loss of her friend Earhart, her cousin, and her father, coupled with her brother's death in China in 1942, finally convinced her to give up flying, as she was then sole support for her mother.
+Cheung's father, worried about Katherine's safety, made her promise to give up flying.
+While she continued for a few years, the loss of her friend Earhart, her cousin, and her father, coupled with her brother's death in China in 1942, finally convinced her to give up flying, as she was then the sole support for her mother.

 During World War II, she became a flight instructor in the United States and when the war ended, she bought a flower shop, which she operated until her retirement in 1970.
-In 1989, Cheung, one of her daughters and a son-in-law, returned to China to visit Enping.
+In 1989, Cheung, one of her daughters and a son-in-law returned to China to visit Enping.
 Their vacation brought much media attention, as she was feted by various associations, the local government, and the aviation industry.
-Until the 1990s, she lived in Chinatown, but at that time, she relocated to Thousand Oaks, California, where she would remain until her death.
+Until the 1990s, she lived in Chinatown, before relocating to Thousand Oaks, California, where she would remain until her death.
 On 4 March 2001, Lan Hua Jun, the Chinese Consul General of Los Angeles, presented Cheung with a medal on behalf of the Chinese government for her contributions as an aviation pioneer.
 The ceremony was held in conjunction with her induction into the International Women in Aviation's Pioneer Hall of Fame.